placeholder

 Apply for Housing: All Other Students

 NOTE: A $150 non-refundable fee is required to start the application.
-Please take this into consideration prior to starting your application.
+Please consider this before starting your application.

 2025-2026 Application Process for Late Applicants